Kanawha County Board of Education

 Email: Becky Jordon

 Mr. Ric Cavender was elected for his first term on the Kanawha County Board of Education in 2016.
-Ric is the Executive Director of Charleston Main Streets, a non-profit organization housing two Nationally Certified Main Street districts on the West Side and East End of Charleston, focusing on economic development, community development, business district marketing, and public space improvements.
-Since the programs' inceptions, the districts have experienced public and private investments totaling over $420 million.
-He has a combined 18 years of nonprofit and business development experience in Kanawha County.
-A 2000 graduate of Sissonville High School and 2005 graduate of West Virginia State University (Business Administration - Management & Marketing), Ric sits on the Boards of Directors of several organizations throughout the valley, including the YMCA of Kanawha Valley and the West Virginia State University Foundation.
-He is a 2015 graduate of Leadership West Virginia, was appointed by Governor Jim Justice to serve on the West Virginia Broadband Council, and serves on the Marketing Committees for the Charleston Convention & Visitors Bureau and FestivALL Charleston, as well as the Economic Development Committee of the Regional Intergovernmental Council.
+For the past 11 years, Ric has served as the Executive Director of Charleston Main Streets, a non-profit organization housing two Nationally Certified Main Street districts on the West Side and East End of Charleston, focusing on economic development, community development, business district marketing, and public space improvements.
+Since the programs' inceptions, the districts have experienced public and private investments totaling over $470 million.
+He has a combined 19 years of nonprofit and business development experience in Kanawha County.
+A 2000 graduate of Sissonville High School and 2005 graduate of West Virginia State University (Business Administration - Management & Marketing), Ric currently serves as Chairman of the Board of Directors of the YMCA of Kanawha Valley.
+He is a 2015 graduate of Leadership West Virginia, serves on the Marketing Committees for the Charleston Convention & Visitors Bureau and FestivALL Charleston, as well as the Economic Development Committee of the Regional Intergovernmental Council.
 In 2018, Ric was among 30 urban development professionals selected worldwide for the Emerging Leaders Fellowship through the International Downtown Association.
 He resides in Charleston and is the parent of two boys who attend Piedmont Elementary.

 Email: Ric Cavender

 Tracy White was elected for her first term on the Kanawha County Board of Education in 2018.
-Tracy is the Executive Director of the Down Syndrome Network of WV and a well-known advocate for people with disabilities throughout our state.
-She has received both local and national awards for her tireless efforts of improving the lives of people living with diversities.
+Tracy has received both local and national awards for her tireless efforts of improving the lives of people living with diversities.
 She is a graduate of Nitro High School and studied Psychology at Liberty University.
 She received her certification as a Christian Life Coach as well as Crisis Counseling and is certified as a Positive Behavior Support Specialist.
 Tracy has been an active volunteer parent in Kanawha County Schools for many years, a parent assistant, substitute Autism Mentor, and Special Education advocate.
 Tracy currently resides in Cross Lanes where she is a strong community leader along with her husband, Jerry, and their three sons Nathan, Connor, and Bailey.

 Email: Tracy White